Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Probability and the Born rule

+An arbitrary wave function~$\psi(q)$ can be formally constructed by transforming the smoothed generic distribution~$\Psi(Q)$ with\rfs{vac_prime}{U_0_explicit}.
+The resulting realization of $\psi(q)$ has the largest possible norm, whose square thus well exceeds~$\delta\chi^2_{\rm min}$.
+Nevertheless, this~$\psi(q)$ cannot materially represent the physical objects in a region~$X$ of the configuration space~$\nbrk{\{q\}}$ where \be \Delta_X \Psi(Q)\equiv \int_X\! dq~\psi(q)\,B_q(Q) \ee is not objectively represented by the underlying discrete~$\dist(Q)$ in\rf{psi_general}.
+Indeed, a fixed finite number of elements of the basic discrete distribution~$\dist(Q)$ cannot objectively represent an arbitrarily complicated physical configuration.

+This may but does not have to ever interfere with the future of intelligent life in a generically emergent world.
+For example, the causally accessible volume of our future physical universe is already limited by the event horizon of its accelerating cosmological expansion.
+The respective upper bound on the complexity of the physical structures in our causal future may be restrictive enough for their objective material presentation to be available forever.

-The quantum splits due to recent, by cosmological time-scales, human activity should be a minute fraction of all the splits.
-Yet some of these artificial splits, e.g.\ due to quantum computing, possibly never happened before.
-Reassuringly, the cause of the quantum split does not affect whether or not a given classical branch terminates as long as every followed decoherent branch has a weight of the order of that for its parent branch.
-Yet it is important whether or not our branch is sufficiently generic to continue existence for additional cosmologically significant duration of time.
+The quantum splits from recent, in cosmological timeframe, human activity should be a minute fraction of all the splits.
+Yet certain artificial splits, e.g., those caused by some high-energy experiments or quantum computing, possibly have never happened before.
+It is thus crucial if our branch remains sufficiently typical for the emergent world to continue its existence over additional satisfactory duration.

-It is easy to devise practically realizable selection of the branches that throws the observer to untypical, non-generic branches.
-For example, the Schrodinger cat can be arranged to survive only for an extremely unlikely but in principle possible quantum fluctuation.
-If we accept the Everett view of quantum evolution literally and believe that every outcome, with an arbitrarily small amplitude of its branch, exists then from the cat's point of view the animal could be expected to be safe.
-It is clearly not the case in the fundamental picture of physical evolution that is developed by this paper.
+One can easily devise practically realizable selection of the branches that throws the observer to untypical, non-generic branches.
+For example, the Schrodinger cat can be arranged to survive only under an extremely unlikely quantum fluctuation that is yet allowed by the Schrodinger equation.
+If we accept the Everett view of quantum evolution literally and believe that every outcome, with an arbitrarily small norm of its branch, exists then from the cat's perspective the animal would be safe.
+It is clearly not the case in the fundamental picture of physical evolution that is described in this paper.
+By it, when the norm becomes too tiny, no physical presentation of a live cat remains.